 A "quasi-judicial" board is one that operates like a court.
-Board members must make decisions on the issues before it based only on the evidence which is presented to the Board at a hearing.
+Board members must make decisions on the issues before the Board based only on the evidence which is presented to the Board at a hearing.
 It must apply the Town's Unified Development Ordinance or "UDO" to the facts of each case, which may include any development plans which have been submitted.
 The Board, just like a court, can decide which evidence it will believe and which evidence it will reject.
-Just like a court, it can choose to believe a person who appears before it, or it may find that the person's information or testimony is not believable and it may reject it.
-In some areas, North Carolina General Statutes dictate to the Board what testimony and evidence it is allowed to consider.
-(See §59(B) and (C))
+Just like a court, it can choose to believe a person who appears before it, or it may find that the person's information or testimony is not credible and it may reject it.
+In some areas, North Carolina General Statutes dictate what testimony and evidence the Board is allowed to consider.
+(See §§ 55, 57.)